Veridise/veridise-docs/vanguard/detectors/cross-contract-reentrancy.md

 two aspects:

 1. **The conditions under which a reentry point can be exploited.**
-   The detector conservatively assumes that every external call may allow an attacker to reenter.
+   The detector conservatively assumes that every external call with an unknown call target may allow an attacker to reenter.
    However, several factors may restrict reentry, such as the presence of reentry guards, checks on storage variables/mappings, and assumptions on what contracts will be called.